OAGi/Score/docs/user_guide/index.rst

 Code list detail and its owner are rollbacked to the pre-revised state.
 To cancel code list revision:

-1. Go to the “Code List” page by clicking the “View/Edit Code List” menu item under the “Core Component” menu.
+1. Go to the "Code List" page by clicking the "View/Edit Code List" menu item under the "Core Component" menu.
 Find a code list to restore from deletion.
 Make sure you are on the *Working* Branch.
 See `Find a code list <#find-an-agency-id-list>`__ for help in locating a code list.